 - You helped collect and deliver over 9,000 petitions against defunding Planned Parenthood to Rep. Lewis' and Paulsen’s office.
 And you showed up, and you kept showing up, to make your voices heard.

 - You pinked out the night.
 On June 21 more than 400 supporters turned out to light the night sky pink, stand with Planned Parenthood, and urge Congress to protect health care access.

 But this is just the beginning.
-We've got work to do in 2018 and we need you with us, now, more than ever.
-Pledge to vote for reproductive health champions in November.
+We've got work to do and we need you with us, now, more than ever.
+Here's how you can take action and make a difference.